vaadin/platform/scripts/generator/templates/template-release-notes.md

 - OSGi with npm does not work in V14.0.0-V14.1.0.
 We are working on a fix for V14.x.
 - OSGi with Bower has problems with V14.0.0-V14.1.0

+## Performance

+- Due to the limitation of web components polyfills, component rendering on IE11 and EdgeHTML can be upto 5-10 times slower than on other browsers

 ## Flow
 - The Template-in-Template feature has [some limitations](https://github.com/vaadin/flow/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Atemplate-in-template+)